 June 14 to August 28, 2016

 The Diefenbunker is proud to once again partner with the Embassy of the Federal Republic of Germany in Canada to bring this exhibition outside of Berlin for the very first time.
 Produced by the Berlin Centre for Cold War Studies and the Federal Foundation for the Reappraisal of the SED Dictatorship, the exhibition examines the ideological, political, military, and economic causes of the Cold War from a global perspective.

-Anna Frlan – 2016 Artist-in-residence Exhibition
+The Age of Atomic Anxiety – 2016 Artist-in-residence Exhibition

 September 19, 2016 to January 31, 2017

 Step back in time and into the kitchen of the Green family, with all of its modern day conveniences and comforts.
 This exhibit offers a glimpse at life in the early 1960′s through the heart of the nuclear family home – the kitchen.

 A Nuclear Family Kitchen features artefacts from the Diefenbunker, City of Ottawa Museums, and the Canada Science and Technology Museum.

 Group 6: the Canadian Forces Artists Program, 2012-2013